 2 cans Great Value cinnamon rolls

-You could certainly just use the glaze that comes with the cinnamon rolls, but I think the homemade glaze makes the waffles extra delicious!
+You could certainly just use the glaze that comes with the cinnamon rolls, but I think the homemade cream cheese glaze makes the waffles extra delicious!

 Then break your refrigerated cinnamon rolls up and place one on each square as pictured above.
 Close the waffle iron, and they should be done when the automatic timer goes off!
 I’d say they only took about 60 seconds to cook if you don’t have an automatic timer.